whatsinport

 Another place of interest is the Marble Bust of Zeno, which stands at the crossroads near the American Academy.
 Zeno was born in Kition (ancient Larnaka) in 334 BC.
 After studying philosophy in Athens he founded the famous Stoic school of philosophy.

-Taxis are cheap and a good way to travel around the island.
-A loop of the villages of Lefkara, Kato Drys, Ora and Odou, with a stop at the monastery at Agios Minas, is a suggestion..
+A loop of the villages of Lefkara, Kato Drys, Ora and Odou, with a stop at the monastery at Agios Minas, is a suggestion.

 Nearby Places: